tenzir/tenzir/web/docs/connectors/zmq.md

 direction of connection establishment with `--listen` and `--connect`.
 This can be helpful to work around firewall restrictions and fit into broader set of existing ZeroMQ applications.

+With the `--monitor` option, you can activate message buffering for TCP sockets that hold off sending messages until *at least one* remote peer has connected.
+This can be helpful when you want to delay publishing until you have one connected subscriber, e.g., when the publisher spawns before any subscriber exists.

 The default format for the `zmq` connector is [`json`](../formats/json.md).